mratsim/weave-io-research/design/design_2_continuations.md

 ### Terminology

-We distinguish between suspending a blocking.
+We distinguish between suspending and blocking.
-`Suspending` means stopping execution of the current context at a statement and returning to the caller, without running the statement continuation.
+- `Suspending` means stopping execution of the current context at a statement and returning to the caller, without running the statement continuation.
-`Blocking` means stopping execution of the current context at a statement, waiting for it to complete before continuing.
+- `Blocking` means stopping execution of the current context at a statement, waiting for it to complete before continuing.

 ### Introduction to resumable functions

 Continuations will be used to implement resumable functions.
 Traditional functions have two effects on control flow:

 1. On function call, suspend the caller, jump into the function body and run it.
 2. On reaching "return", terminate the callee, resume the caller.

 Resumable functions adds the following 2 key capabilities:

 3. The callee can suspend itself, returning control to "something".
 4. The current owner (not always the initial caller) of the function can suspend itself and resume the continuation.